atticlab/eos-es-historyapi/README.md

     }

 Returns json with the following properties:
-account_names - array of accounts that have requested key
+account_names - array of accounts that have a requested key
 #### /v1/history/get_controlled_accounts
 Requires json body with the following properties:
 controlling_account - name of the eos account